Physics of whistles: Police whistle

-It is commonly used to describe whistles similar to those used by police in America and elsewhere.
+The term police whistle is commonly used to describe whistles similar to those used by police in America and elsewhere.
 There are a number of whistles that operate in the same manner as the police whistle, and there are number of whistles that are used by police elsewhere that do not operate in the same manner as the police whistle.
 The London Metropolitan police use a linear whistle, more like a small recorder.
 Police whistles are commonly used by referees and umpires in sporting events.

 The cross-section of a common whistle is shown in the figure on the right.
 The cavity is a closed-end cylinder (3/4 in diameter), but with the cylinder axis lateral to the jet axis.
 The orifice is 1/16 in wide, and the sharp edge is 1/4 in from the jet orifice.
 When blown weakly, the sound is mostly broadband, with a weak tone.
 When blown more forcefully, a strong tone is established near 2800 Hz, and adjacent bands are at least 20 dB down.
 If the whistle is blown yet more forcefully, the level of the tone increases, and the frequency increases only slightly, suggesting class I hydrodynamic feedback and operation only in stage I.

 There does not appear to be any detailed research on police-whistle operation.
 Considering the edge tone, noted above, one might expect several jumps in frequency, but none occur.
 This suggests that if multiple vortices exist in the unstable jet, they do not control.

 The diagram on the right suggests a plausible explanation of whistle operation.
 Within the cavity is an off-center vortex.
 In the upper drawing, the vortex center is near the jet; the nearby cavity flow is slower, and the pressure is less than atmospheric, so the jet is directed into the cavity.
 When the jet moves toward the cavity, an additional thrust is given to the interior vertical flow, which then rotates around and back to the edge.
 At that point, the cavity flow and the local pressure are sufficient to force the jet to move away from the cavity.

 An interior vortex of this type would explain why no frequency jumps occur.
 Since the excess fluid in the cavity must be discharged, the jet lateral movement must be considerably larger than that found in the edge tone; this is likely the reason for the high-level sound.
 The flow over the edge results in an applied force and a dipole-like sound field.
 The characteristic speed must be the jet exit speed U. The characteristic dimension must be the cavity diameter D.

 The frequency of the sound is closely related to the rotation rate of the cavity vortex.
 With a frequency near 2800 Hz the interior rotation rate must be very high.
 It is likely that the Rossby number U/(fD) would be a valuable dynamic similarity number.
 The Boatswain's pipe is similar to the police whistle, except that the cavity is spherical, creating a more complex vortex.